daniil5469/react-redux-realworld-example-app/README.md

 - `npx cypress open` open Cypress from your project root using npx command
 - select E2E testing type at the opened Cypress window
 - select Electron browser for the fast E2E testing and click on "Start E2E Testing in Electron"
-- select "uiTests.cy.js" in the list of E2E specs
+- select "uiTests.cy.js" in the list of E2E specs to run UI tests
+- select "apiTests.cy.js" in the list of E2E spec to run API tests

 You can view official documentation of Cypress:
 - [Cypress instalation](https://docs.cypress.io/guides/getting-started/installing-cypress)